 3. The NSACF performs NSAC for the indicated S-NSSAI.

 If the UE entry update at the NSACF is possible, e.g. Adding the associated PDU session ID for increase case or removing the associated PDU session ID for decrease case, same as step 3 defined in clause 4.2.11.4 of TS 23.502 [5] is executed.
 Steps 4-8 are skipped.

-Otherwisethe NSACF interact with the Primary NSACF.
+If the UE entry update at the NSACF is impossible, i.e. the update flag parameter from the SMF(+PGW-C) indicates increase and by admitting the PDU session the local maximum PDU session number is reached, the NSACF interacts with the Primary NSACF unless the Primary NSACF indicated to reject further PDU sessions in earlier interaction with a cause code (e.g. maximum number of PDU sessions reached).
+Step 4-8 are executed.

+If the Primary NSACF indicates to reject the further admission before, the NSACF reject the admission of the new established PDU session.
+Step 4-8 are skipped.

-4. If the Primary NSACF has not been discovered before, the NSACF discovers and selects the Primary NSACF per the NF type.
+4. If the Primary NSACF has not been discovered before, the NSACF discovers and selects the Primary NSACF , which manages the global service area.

 5. The NSACF invokes Nnsacf_NSAC_NumberUpdate_Request to the Primary NSACF.
 The message includes the S-NSSAI, requested local maximum PDU session number, i.e. increasing the local maximum PDU session number.

 6. The Primary NSACF checks the global maximum PDU session number and determine whether accept or reject the requested the local maximum PDU session number from NSACF, i.e. whether the update of the local maximum PDU session number of NSACF is accepted or not.
+If the Primary NSACF has no more available allowance for maximum number of PDU sessions, the Primary NSACF may indicate to NSACF to reject any new increase request.
+At any time, the Primary NSACF may notify NSACF to remove the indication of reject any new increase request if it has been notified to NSACF in earlier interaction.

 7. The Primary NSACF returns the Nnsacf_NSAC_NumberUpdate_Response.
-The response include an allocated local maximum PDU session number, i.e. the updated configured value.
+The response may include a new allocated local maximum PDU session number, , or it may return indication to reject any further new PDU sessions with a cause code.

-8. The NSACF replaces the local maximum PDU session number with the received allocated local maximum PDU session number value.
+8. If the primary NSACF provides a new allowance e.g. for the number of PDU sessions, the NSACF replaces the local maximum PDU session number with the received allocated local maximum PDU session number value.
 If the allocated local maximum PDU session number is increasing, the NSACF creates or adds the associated PDU session ID into the UE entry.
-Otherwise the NSACF rejects the permission to establish the PDU session.
+Otherwise the NSACF rejects the permission to establish the PDU session as indicated.

 9. Same as the step 4 defined in clause 4.2.11.4 of TS 23.502 [5].